Certifying Some Distributional Robustness with Principled Adversarial Training: Experiments

 We test our adversarial training procedure in the cart-pole environment, where the goal is to balance a pole on a cart by moving the cart left or right.
 The environment caps episode lengths to 400 steps and ends the episode prematurely if the pole falls too far from the vertical or the cart translates too far from its origin.
 We use reward $r(\beta):=e^{-|\beta|}$ for the angle $\beta$ of the pole from the vertical.
 We use a tabular representation for $Q$ with 30 discretized states for $\beta$ and 15 for its time-derivative $\dot{\beta}$ (we perform the update \eqref{eqn:qlearningthing} without the $Q$-dependent term).
 The action space is binary: push the cart left or right with a fixed force.
 Due to the nonstationary, policy-dependent radius for the Wasserstein ball, an analogous $\epsilon$ for the fast-gradient method (or other variants) is not well-defined.
 Thus, we only compare with an agent trained on the nominal MDP.
 We test both models with perturbations to the physical parameters: we shrink/magnify the pole's mass by 2, the pole's length by 2, and the strength of gravity $g$ by 5.
 The system's dynamics are such that the heavy, short, and strong-gravity cases are more unstable than the original environment, whereas their counterparts are less unstable.

-Table 1 shows the performance of the trained models over the original MDP and all of the perturbed MDPs.
+Table 1 shows performance of trained models over the original and all perturbed MDPs.
 Both models perform similarly over easier environments, but the robust model greatly outperforms in harder environments.
 Interestingly, as shown in Figure 5, the robust model also learns more efficiently than the nominal model in the original MDP.
 We hypothesize that a potential side-effect of robustness is that adversarial perturbations encourage better exploration of the environment.